Vital Statistics on American Politics 2011-2012

 Mostly essays but contains useful listings of hard-to-find material such as treaties killed by the Senate, impeachment trials, and women members of Congress.

-Akin to Congressional Quarterly Almanac (see below), but each volume now covers a presidential term.
+Akin to Congressional Quarterly Almanac (see following listings), but each volume now covers a presidential term.

 ——.
 Congressional Districts in the 2000s.
 Washington, D.C.: CQ Press, 2003.